|Nutrition Facts (per serving)|

 - Dry Manhattan: Use a dash of dry vermouth and garnish with a lemon twist.

 - Perfect Manhattan: Use equal parts sweet and dry vermouth and garnish with a lemon twist.

-- Rob Roy (aka Scotch Manhattan): This variation specifically calls for Scotch whiskey, typically a blended scotch.
+- Rob Roy (aka Scotch Manhattan): This variation specifically calls for Scotch whisky.

 - Metropolitan (aka Brandy Manhattan): This cocktail replaces the whiskey with brandy.

 - Southern Comfort Manhattan: Use Southern Comfort instead of whiskey to get a hint of peach.